The B.S. Report

 The B.S.
-Report was an ESPN podcast that occasionally touched on mature subjects, hosted by Bill Simmons.
-It featured interviews with athletes, sports commentators, pop-culture experts and friends of Simmons.
+Report was an ESPN sports podcast hosted by Bill Simmons.
+It featured interviews with athletes, sports commentators, pop-culture experts, and friends of Simmons.
 The B.S.
-Report had no fixed publication schedule, however there were generally 2 or 3 episodes posted per week.
-As of 2009, 'The B.S.
-Report' was ESPN's most-downloaded podcast, with over 10 million downloads through June.
+Report had no fixed publication schedule, though generally, 2–3 episodes were released each week.
+In 2009, it was ESPN's most-downloaded podcast, with over ten million downloads through June.

-Occasionally, Simmons had significant guests from the sports world, such as NBA Commissioner David Stern, or NBA Players Association head Billy Hunter.
+Occasionally, Simmons hosted notable guests from the sports world, such as NBA commissioner David Stern, or NBPA head Billy Hunter.

-AVclub.com named The B.S.
+The A.V.
+Club named The B.S.
 Report one of the best podcasts of 2010.

 Format

 The B.S.
-Report opens with a theme song written and performed by Ronald Jenkees and a voice-over announcement that the podcast "is a free-flowing conversation that occasionally touches on mature subjects."
-Simmons rarely performs a monologue, but instead holds a conversation with one or more guests for the entire episode.
+Report opened with a theme song written and performed by Ronald Jenkees and a voice-over announcement that the podcast "is a free-flowing conversation that occasionally touches on mature subjects".

-Most B.S.
-Report episodes are based on discussions of sports, but occasionally Simmons will have entertainers or pop-culture observers on to talk about entertainment issues of the day, such as Saturday Night Live, reality television, movies and music.